 Holdings of sustainable debt securities.
 Indicators on holdings of sustainable debt securities comprise a breakdown by sustainability classification for the euro area aggregate (at face and market value), including a breakdown by issuing counterparty area (euro area, EU, rest of the world).
 Breakdowns by holding sector and individual euro area country are only available for green bonds; the same applies for financial transactions, which are available for the euro area only.
 In line with the indicators on issuances, a weak level of assurance is accepted.
-The new aggregates will be disseminated at quarterly frequency at around t+2 months.
+The new aggregates are disseminated at quarterly frequency at around t+2 months.

 Results.
 The outstanding amount of sustainable debt securities issued in the euro area has more than doubled in the last two years.
 Securities designed to finance green and social projects, which account for the majority of the market (Chart 1), have seen a particularly strong increase.
 Over the same period, sustainability-linked bonds recorded the highest growth rate.
-However, despite the relatively broad definition (all levels of assurance are considered, and no restrictions are imposed on the underlying sustainability standard or taxonomy), the relevance of these instruments in the overall debt securities market remains minor (Chart 1).
+However, despite the relatively broad